metaisbeta/attributesniffer/README.md

 ### Collected metrics

-* AC: Annotations in Class
+* AC: Attributes in Class
-* UAC: Unique Annotations in Class
+* UAC: Unique Attributes in Class
-* AED: Annotation in Element Declaration
+* AED: Attributes in Element Declaration
-* AA: Attributes in Annotation
+* AA: Arguments in Attributes
-* LOCAD: LOC in Annotation Declaration
+* LOCAD: LOC in Attribute Declaration